On the existential theory of the completions of a global field: Introduction

 See also \cite{Kostas} for a recent negative result in this direction.

 For completions of global function fields, there is at this point little hope to decide the common theory of all completions, since even the theory of a single completion $\mathbb{F}_q(\!(t)\!)$ seems out of reach, in spite of progress such as \cite{Kuhlmann}.
-For the existential theory (that is, essentially, deciding which polynomials have zeros), the following result of Anscombe and the second author is somewhat orthogonal:
+For the existential theory (that is, essentially, deciding which polynomials have zeros), the following result of Anscombe and the second author { (which can be obtained by combining Corollary 5.11(1c,d) and Proposition 5.9(1a) of \cite{AF23}) is related but does not consider the family of completions of one fixed global function field like $\mathbb{F}_p(t)$, but instead varies $p$:}